wesleytian/blog/content/2019/whitney.md

 title="" class="center_norm_rounded"/>
 <center> *5:58 a.m. – Mile 5: Trail Camp (12,039 ft, 3,669 m)* </center>

 This was the last place to get water according to both online and local sources.
-According to an online source, we only needed 1.5L to 2L of water, which we realized didn't make sense only after it was too late.
+One person told us thatwe only needed to bring 1.5L to 2L of water–which we realized didn't make sense only after it was too late.

 2 liters of water got me to trail camp and the route to trail camp was only a quarter of the entire trail.
 From trail camp to summit and back to trail camp was around half of the entire trail, so at the very least we should have brought 4L of water.